sparktacusdemo/mongodb_restfulapis/README.md

 - NodeJS: JavaScript runtime Server
 - Express JS: js framework for web app development
 - Mongoose: object Mapping library for Mongodb
+- IDE: VSCode
+- Postman

+## Workflow

+Let's say the MongoDB atlas cluster is set and run correctly, a databse is created in Mongodb, and if needed, some documents data are already stored in ths database.<br>
+The work includes the steps below:
+- set the connection to the mongodb atlas database
+- for each API, implement the data schemas
+- implement the CRUD operations: CREATE DELETE UPDATE READ
+- testing: run the node js server, and use POSTMAN to test each api operations

 ## Scheme
 ...